Vanshiitp/ai-finance-tracker/README.md

-# Welth: AI-Powered Finance Tracker
+# Xpense: AI-Powered Finance Tracker

 **Overview**
 ------------

-Welth is a comprehensive AI-driven finance tracker designed to simplify personal financial management.
+Xpense is a comprehensive AI-driven finance tracker designed to simplify personal financial management.
 It leverages cutting-edge technologies to provide users with an intuitive and secure experience.

 **Key Features**
 ---------------